sait-wbdv/fall-2021/src/courses/cpnt201/day03.md

 ---
 layout: layouts/day.njk
 title: CPNT 201 Day 3 - Raster Images
 description: Raster images can make a website look and feel beautiful, but if not at a proper resolution and file size, they can also make a site look ugly and feel sluggish.
-We will look at how to prepare images for a website correctly and effectively.
+We will look at how to prepare images for a web development.
 date: 2021-10-01
+released: true

 ---
-## Prep for Today
--
----
-## Trophy of the Day:

 ## Overview
 1. Plan it out